HackYourFutureBelgium/sql-database/week2/EXERCISES.md

     - The start date of their affiliation (i.e., the date they began work with the company)
     - The end date of their affiliation (i.e., when left the company), if applicable
     - The title they held while affiliated with the company

+Your database should be able to represent…

+- A user, Alan Garber, whose username is “alan” and password is “password”.
+- A user, Reid Hoffman whose username is “reid” and password is “password”.
+- A school, Harvard University, which is a university located in Cambridge, Massachusetts, founded in 1636.
+- A company, LinkedIn, which is a technology company headquartered in Sunnyvale, California.
+- Alan Garber’s undergraduate education at Harvard, pursuing a BA from September 1st, 1973 to June 1st, 1976.
+- Reid Hoffman’s employment with LinkedIn as its CEO and Chairman, from January 1st, 2003 to February 1st, 2007.

 ## Submitting your work